Icradle-Innovations-Ltd/RemoteSensingAnalyzer/README.md

 9. **Netlify Deployment Issues**:
    - Error message: `python-build: definition not found: python-3.11.0`
    - This is caused by Netlify trying to use a Python version that isn't available
-   - The repository now includes configuration files for Netlify:
+   - The repository now includes a simplified approach for Netlify:
-     - `netlify.toml`: Specifies the build command and environment
+     - `netlify.toml`: Specifies a simple build command and redirect rules
+     - `index.html`: A static HTML page that redirects to the Render deployment
-     - `runtime.txt`: Specifies the Python version (3.9.18)
+   - This approach avoids Python version issues by not using Python at all
-     - `.python-version`: Another way to specify the Python version
-     - `netlify_build.sh`: A custom build script for Netlify
-   - If you encounter this error, make sure these files are present and correctly configured
+   - If you encounter deployment issues, check that these files are present and correctly configured

 ### Git Commands for Contributing